RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ## Our prototype system

-To explore these ideas concretely, we built a prototype of the Riffle system as a state manager for web browser apps.
-Because our goal was to understand the developer experience rather than build an entire system, we reused existing technologies wherever possible.
+We've built an initial prototype of the Riffle system as a state manager for web browser apps.

+For this prototype, our goal was to explore possible developer experiences when working with local data, rather than build an entire polished system.
+As such, we reused existing tools whenever possible.
+We also substantially reduced scope by building a _local-only_ prototype which doesn't do any multi-device sync yet.
+Of course, sync will be a critical part of making this work useful for collaboration in the future; more on that in future essays.

 ![](/assets/blog/prelude/prototype.png)

-We built a reactive query layer over the SQLite embedded relational database, running in the browser with WASM via [SQL.js](https://sql.js.org/) project.
-We run SQLite in a web worker and persist data to IndexedDB, using the [absurd-sql](https://github.com/jlongster/absurd-sql) library.
-We've also built a desktop version which uses [Tauri](https://tauri.studio/) and runs SQLite in a native process.
+We built a reactive query layer over the SQLite embedded relational database.
+The reactive layer runs in the UI thread, and sends queries to a SQLite database running locally on-device.
+To run apps fully in the browser (pictured above), we run the SQLite database in a browser web worker and persist data to IndexedDB, using [SQL.js](https://sql.js.org) and [absurd-sql](https://github.com/jlongster/absurd-sql).
+To build desktop apps, we build the frontend UI in [Tauri](https://tauri.studio/) and run SQLite in a native process, persisting the device filesystem.
 For rendering, we use React, which interacts with Riffle via custom hooks.

-One major limitation of this prototype is that it's  _local-only_ system; we have not actually built a sync system for it.
-For this particular prototype we wanted to focus on the experience of building a UI with local data, rather than the sync aspects.
-It's already known that building a CRDT-based sync system with SQLite is possible (e.g., James Long's [Actual Budget](https://archive.jlongster.com/using-crdts-in-the-wild) project), and we plan to cover synchronization issues in future essays.

 In this section, we’ll demo our prototype by showing how to use it to build a simplified iTunes-style music app.
 Our music collection is a very natural fit for a relational schema containing several normalized tables linked by foreign keys.
 Each track has an ID and name, and belongs to exactly one album: